Predicting Motivations of Actions by Leveraging Text: Experiments

-We evaluate our approach on an image by finding the rank of a ground truth motivation in the max-marginals on all states for the motivation concept $y_1$.
+We evaluate our approach on an image by finding the median rank of a ground truth motivation in the max-marginals on all states for the motivation concept.
 This is equivalent to the rank of ground truth motivation in the list of motivation categories, sorted by their best score among all possible configurations.
-We show the median rank of our algorithm and the baseline across our dataset in Tab.\ref{tab:results}.
-Our results in the last row of the table suggest that incorporating knowledge from written language can improve accuracy over a naive vision-only approach.
-Moreover, our approach is significantly better than chance, suggesting that our learning algorithm is able to capitalize on structure in the data.
+We use median rank because motivation prediction may have multi-modal solutions, and we seek an evaluation metric that allows for multiple predictions.
+We report the median rank of our full approach and the baseline in Tab.\ref{tab:results}.

+Our results suggest that incorporating knowledge from text can improve performance at predicting motivations, compared to a vision-only approach.
+Our interpretation is that text acts as a regularizer that helps the model perform better on novel images during inference time.
+The baseline appears prone to over-fitting, since the baseline performs slightly worse when we specify the person.
+Moreover, our approach is significantly better than chance, suggesting that the learning algorithm is able to use the structure in the data to infer motivations.
+As one might expect, performance for our model improves when we specify the person of interest in the image.